 They once hated Esperanza Diamanté, these women who gathered in front of her chocolate shop.
 Now, now they admired her almost to the point of worship.
 But they felt pity for her too.
 Not just today’s handful of women, but all of the women who ate her chocolates.
 For since the day she’d arrived in Barra, seven years before, Esperanza Diamanté had not yet taken a lover.

-It was 1:57 on Saturday afternoon.
+It was three minutes till two on Saturday afternoon.
 The women were waiting for Esperanza to open her shop, as they always did.
 The store’s massive floor-to-ceiling doors opened at two sharp every day, and by two-thirty, the goods were sold out.
 None of the women waiting were first-time customers.
 Many had been buying Esperanza’s chocolates from the beginning.

 They’d had no reason to hate her when she first arrived.
 No reason other than what they made up in their heads.
 She came to town on a Monday.
 The flood of people that had poured in for Semana Santa was receding.
 The busses were arriving nearly empty, but leaving completely full.
 For the rest of the year, until the next Semana Santa, the small fishing village of Barra de Navidad would be a ghost town.